Nafees10/qscript/spec/syntax.md

 ```
 var @int[] refToIntArray; # this is a pointer to array of int
 ```
-Array of references is currently not possible in QScript.
+Array of references is currently not directly possible in QScript. _However_, you could create a struct that has a reference as a member, and create an array of that struct.

 By default, references are initliazed to be `null`.